West Hartford Public Schools Logo

 Affirmative Action Policy Statement

 West Hartford Adult and Continuing Education is committed to a policy of equal opportunity/affirmative action for all qualified persons and does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to intellectual disability, past or present history of mental disorder, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscrimination laws, nor does it unlawfully discriminate in employment and licensing against qualified persons with prior criminal conviction.
-Inquiries regarding the department’s nondiscrimination policies may be directed to Julio Duarte, Human Resources Director and Coordinator of ADA and Title 9, at or julio_duarte@whps.org (860) 561-6691 or Melissa Caballero, Director of Special Education and 504 Coordinator at (860) 561-6606 or melissa_caballero@whps.org.
+Inquiries regarding the department’s nondiscrimination policies may be directed to Julio Duarte, Executive Director of Human Resources and Coordinator of ADA and Title 9, at or julio_duarte@whps.org 860-561-6691 or Melissa Caballero, Executive Director of Pupil Services and 504 Coordinator at 860-561-6606 or melissa_caballero@whps.org.